 His recent work has focused on participatory approaches to development, deliberative democracy, and voice and agency among the poor.
 He has been experimenting with the use of Natural Language Processing methods to understand epistemic discrimination in Indian village meetings, and in employing natural experiments to tease out causal links with large-N qualitative data.
 He and Ghazala Mansuri co-authored Localizing Development: Does Participation Work? which Roger Myerson has described as “one of the most important books in development in recent years.”
 His most recent book, co-authored with Paromita Sanyal, is Oral Democracy: Deliberation in Indian Village Assemblies (Cambridge University Press).

 Dr. Rao obtained a BA in Economics from St. Xavier’s College, Bombay University, a PhD in Economics from the University of Pennsylvania, was a Hewlett post-doctoral fellow at the Economics Research Center and an Associate of the Committee on Southern Asian Studies at the University of Chicago, and has been a Mellon Fellow at Population Studies Centers at the University of Michigan and Brown University.
 He was an Assistant Professor of Economics at Williams College before joining the World Bank’s research department in 1999.

-He is a Fellow of the International Economic Association, the Chair of the Advisory Committee of the interdisciplinary program on Boundaries, Membership and Belonging, at the Canadian Institute for Advanced Research, and serves on the editorial boards of Global Perspectives and World Development.
+He is a Fellow of the International Economic Association, and serves as the Chair of the Advisory Committee of the interdisciplinary program on Boundaries, Membership and Belonging, at the Canadian Institute for Advanced Research.